CaoKha/e2e_encryption/README.md

 If you need to cross-compile the Rust library to iOS or Android , [Dinghy](https://github.com/sonos/dinghy) is a great tool.
-(Since I am working on a Linux machine or I do not have the required phone simulator SDKs, the setup is a pain in the butt).
+(Since I am working on a Linux machine and I do not have the required phone simulator SDKs, the setup is a pain in the butt).

 Dinghy simplifies cross-compilation by providing a set of tools and configurations to build Rust projects for mobile platforms.
 For more information on how to use dinghy, visit the [dinghy GitHub repository](https://github.com/sonos/dinghy).

 ## Downloading Precompiled CLI Binaries